 Pros of Flying Private

 Of course, one of the biggest pros of chartering a private jet is the luxurious travel experience.
-Most private charter companies use their own terminals and hangers, so you can avoid having to deal with crowded gates or long lines at security.
-You’ll have more control over the flight schedule and be able to fly with a group that you know.
+Most private charter companies use their terminals and hangers, so you can avoid dealing with crowded gates or long lines at security.
+You’ll have more control over the flight schedule and be able to fly with a group you know.
 If you’re flying with family, that might be a pro and a con…

 One huge benefit of flying private is that many private charter companies allow pets.
 If you don’t want to fly with your dog in cargo (I don’t blame you!), charting a pet-friendly flight is the only good way to have your larger dog in the cabin.